 What is DORA, and why is contract compliance important?

-How can third-party contracts meet DORA requirements?
+How can ICT procurement contracts of financial entities meet DORA requirements?

 What are the penalties for contract non-compliance under DORA?